 How to renew your endorsement

 Your designated broker’s endorsement will be renewed automatically when you update your managing broker’s license.
-See How to renew your license: Managing brokers to learn how to renew your license.
+See How to renew your license: Real estate brokers and managing brokers to learn how to renew your license.

 How to remove an endorsement from your license

 - If the firm closes, you must complete a Designated Broker Closing Firm/Branch Affidavit to remove your designated broker’s endorsement for that firm.
 If you were the designated broker for only the firm that closed, you’ll become an inactive managing broker until you complete a new real estate license application and become an active managing broker at another firm.